HEXACO model of personality structure: Education

-Cognitive Ability
+Cognitive ability

 Meta-analytic research shows that openness has a small positive correlation with intelligence and emotionality has a small negative correlation with intelligence.
 Facets of openness related to inquisitiveness and unconventionality show the strongest correlation with intelligence, in contrast to creativity and aesthetic appreciation.
 Of the emotionality facets, fearfulness showed the strongest negative correlation with intelligence.
 Other domains of HEXACO including honesty-humility appear to be uncorrelated with intelligence, although there are several differential correlations at the facet-level.
 Notably, across conscientiousness facets, a preference for structure and order ("organization") has a small negative correlation with intelligence, whereas prudence had a small positive correlation with intelligence.

 Employment

-Strong meaningful associations are shown between the HEXACO model and job satisfaction, most notably the Extraversion trait.
+Strong meaningful associations are shown between the HEXACO model and job satisfaction, most notably the extraversion trait.
 Research also suggested relationships between the HEXACO, mostly Honesty-Humility trait, and negative work behaviors like sexual harassment, unethical decision making and counterproductive work behavior.

-With the exception of the Emotionality factor, strong correlations between the other 5 HEXACO factors and Organizational citizenship behavior (OCB) have been found.
+With the exception of the emotionality factor, strong correlations between the other 5 HEXACO factors and organizational citizenship behavior (OCB) have been found.
 Overall, the HEXACO sub-facets have been shown to be better predictors of OCB than the broader 6 traits, with sub-facets like diligence (conscientiousness), liveliness and sociability (extraversion), and fairness (honesty-humility) being the best predictors.

-Pro-environment attitudes & behavior
+Pro-environment attitudes and behavior

 Studies show that individual personality differences have a role in shaping environmentalism and HEXACO traits have been shown to predict who is more likely to adopt pro-environment attitudes and behaviors, which are attitudes and actions that are shown to positively affect the environment.
-The traits of Honesty-Humility and Openness to Experience are the strongest predictors of pro-environmental attitudes/behaviors.
+The traits of honesty-humility and openness to experience are the strongest predictors of pro-environmental attitudes/behaviors.

-Psychological & subjective well-being
+Subjective well-being

 HEXACO traits and sub-facets have been shown to predict self-reported psychological and subjective well-being.
 Extraversion is the largest predictor of well-being closely followed by Conscientiousness.
-The Extraversion sub-facets of liveliness and self-esteem have the highest positive correlations with well-being and the Emotionality facet of anxiety has the highest negative correlation with wellbeing.
-Neuroticism is the best predictor of well-being in the Big Five model, and even though it's closely related to HEXACO Emotionality, slight differences between the two traits mean that Emotionality is not as good of a predictor of well-being as Big Five Neuroticism is.
+The extraversion sub-facets of liveliness and self-esteem have the highest positive correlations with well-being and the emotionality facet of anxiety has the highest negative correlation with wellbeing.
+Neuroticism is the best predictor of well-being in the Big Five model, and even though it is closely related to HEXACO emotionality, slight differences between the two traits mean that emotionality is not as good of a predictor of well-being as Big Five neuroticism is.